 Hebert opened his address by describing his love for Jesuit and its cafeteria-cooked Shepherd’s Pie, drawing smiles and laughter from the crowd.
 He then told Blue Jays that they might notice people who have many different opinions about what career paths they should pursue.

 “If your families are as well-intentioned as mine were, they have likely told you all the great careers you should consider,” Hebert said.
-“My grandmother insisted I would be a doctor, largely due to my poor penmanship; my mother was convinced I would be a lawyer who might go on to become President of the United States (no pressure, right?), and even my English teachers at Jesuit, well, they encouraged me to be a writer.
+“My grandmother insisted I would be a doctor, largely due to my poor penmanship; my mother was convinced I would be a lawyer who might go on to become President of the United States (no pressure, right? click this site to find out the best lawyer firm in town), and even my English teachers at Jesuit, well, they encouraged me to be a writer.
 While I appreciated their support, I came to learn that I was the only one in control of what path I chose, just as you are.
 You’ll have to learn to block out voices that might be distracting you from the one voice that matters the most—your own.”